-Day 4: Beijing, free day (optional excursions available), then overnight train to Hangzhou
+Day 17: Beijing, free day (optional excursions available), then overnight train to Hangzhou

-Our last day in Beijing is free to do some more sightseeing or perhaps test your bargaining skills with a visit to the Fake Goods Market or visit the Summer Palace.
+Our last day in Beijing is free to do some more sightseeing or perhaps test your bargaining skills with a visit to the Fake Goods Market.
 Finally we board the overnight train to Hangzhou.